qgis/QGIS-Documentation/docs/user_manual/expressions/functions_list.rst

-   Coordinate reference system of the current map" "map_crs_proj4", "The Proj4 definition of the Coordinate reference system of the current map" "map_crs_projection |320|", "The descriptive name of the projection method used by the Coordinate reference system of the map (e.g. 'Albers Equal Area')" "map_crs_wkt", "The WKT definition of the Coordinate reference system of the current map"
+   Coordinate reference system of the current map" "map_crs_proj4", "The Proj4 definition of the Coordinate reference system of the current map" "map_crs_projection", "The descriptive name of the projection method used by the Coordinate reference system of the map (e.g. 'Albers Equal Area')" "map_crs_wkt", "The WKT definition of the Coordinate reference system of the current map"